open-telemetry/opentelemetry-python/docs/getting-started.rst

 To track these common actions, OpenTelemetry has the concept of instrumentations.
 Instrumentations are packages designed to interface with a specific framework or library, such as Flask and psycopg2.
 You can find a list of the currently curated extension packages `at the Contrib repo <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/master/instrumentation>`_.

-We'll now instrument a basic Flask application that uses the requests library to send HTTP requests.
+Instrument a basic Flask application that uses the requests library to send HTTP requests.
 First, install the instrumentation packages themselves:

 .. code-block:: sh